 - Equally important is the presence of quality certification.
 Why does this matter?
 If the supplement did not go through a rigorous testing protocol as a finished product, you do not know what’s inside and if any contaminants and banned substances were part of the production and ended up in the product.
 Unfortunately, only a few companies in the USA are testing finished supplements.
-Banned Substances Control Group (BSCG) and National Sanitation Foundation (NSF), which has internationally recognized testing protocol for supplements - NSF-Sport These two 3rd party testing companies are the best when it comes to testing quality, consistency, and accuracy.
+Banned Substances Control Group (BSCG) and National Sanitation Foundation (NSF), which has internationally recognized testing protocol for supplements taken by elite athletes- NSF-Sport.
+These two 3rd party testing companies are the best when it comes to testing quality, consistency, and accuracy.
 I would not recommend settling for less!

-- Red beets provide nitrates (which get turned into heart-healthy nitric oxide) as well as fiber and other plant-based polyphenol antioxidants.
+- Red beets provide nitrates (which get turned into nitrites and then nitric oxide) as well as fiber and other plant-based polyphenol antioxidants.

-- Beets and beet supplements have been shown in clinical research to improve heart, brain, and immune health while providing you with healthy levels of energy on a daily basis.
+- Beets and beet supplements have been shown in clinical research to support heart, brain, and immune health.

 - You can find all kinds of beet supplements in the supplement aisle, but only standardized, certified supplements that provide a clinically proven dose will do what you want them to do.

-- Side effects of eating too many beets include gas, gut discomfort, and red urine or stool.
-Taking too high a dose of a supplemental form of beets may cause low blood pressure in some people.
+- Side effects of eating too many beets at once include gas, gut discomfort, and red urine or stool.
+Taking too high a dose of a beet supplement can cause lowered blood pressure – watch out, if you already have low blood pressure.

-- Alternatives to beets generally include dark red or green leaf vegetables, polyphenol antioxidant sources, and other sources of natural plant-based nitrates.
+- Alternatives to beets generally include dark red and green leafy vegetables, polyphenol antioxidant sources, and other sources of natural plant-based nitrates.

 This content is for general informational purposes only, and does not constitute the practice of any professional healthcare service, INCLUDING the giving of medical advice.
 No provider-patient relationship is formed.
 The use of this information, and the materials linked to this content is at the user's own risk.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Users should abide by the advice of their healthcare provider, and should not disregard or delay in obtaining medical advice for any medical condition they may have.